fresheneesz/bip-efficient-bitcoin-vaults/cd/bip-constraindestination.md

 ## Specification

+`OP_CD(numberOfAddresses, ...addressList, numberOfOutputs, ...outputValues)`

-OP_CONSTRAINDESTINATION (*OP_CD for short*) redefines opcode OP_SUCCESS_82 (0x52).
-The opcode can be used to limit the destinations that and fee that a input can contribute to.
+OP_CONSTRAINDESTINATION (*OP_CD*) redefines opcode OP_SUCCESS_82 (0x52).
+The opcode can be used to limit the destinations that an input can contribute to.
 It does the following:

+3. The top item on the stack is popped and interpreted as a `numberOfAddresses`.
+4. The next few items on the stack, numbering `numberOfAddresses`, are popped and interpreted as the list `addressList`.
-1. The top item on the stack is popped and interpreted as a `numberOfOutputs`.
+3. The next item on the stack is popped and interpreted as a `numberOfOutputs`.
-2. The next few items on the stack, numbering `2 * numberOfOutputs`, are popped and interpreted as the map `outputValues` which maps output indexes to an amount of bitcoin sent to that address from the UTXO.
+4. The next few items on the stack, numbering `2 * numberOfOutputs`, are popped and interpreted as the map `outputValues` which maps output indexes to an amount of bitcoin sent to that address from the UTXO.
 For each pair, the output index appears first, followed by the amount of bitcoin.
 The "output index" is the index of the output in the tx_out list.
-3. The next item on the stack is popped and interpreted as a `numberOfAddresses`.
-4. The next few items on the stack, numbering `numberOfAddresses`, are popped and interpreted as the list `addressList`.
-5. The next item popped from the stack is interpreted as the positive integer `sampleWindowFactor`.
-This determines the sample window used to calculate the recent median fee.
-The window is described as a number of blocks:
-   * If `sampleWindowFactor` is 0, the `windowLength` is 6 blocks.
-   * If `sampleWindowFactor` is 1, the `windowLength` is 30 blocks.
-   * If `sampleWindowFactor` is 2, the `windowLength` is 300 blocks.
-   * If `sampleWindowFactor` is 3, the `windowLength` is 3000 blocks.
-6. The next item popped from the stack is interpreted as an integer `feeFactor` (which can be positive of negative).
-If the number is -1, it is interpreted as -infinity (meaning the transaction can contribute nothing to the fee).
-7. A `blockMedianFeeRate` is defined as the median fee-rate per vbyte for a given block.
-The `averageFeeRate` is defined as the average of `blockMedianFeeRate` for each block in the most recent `windowLength` blocks.
-The `maxFeeContribution` is defined as `averageFeeRate * 2^feeFactor` of the fee.
-Note that this is a limitation on the fee, not on the fee-rate.
-If `feeFactor` is -1, `maxFeeContribution` is 0.
-8. Once all input scripts have been evaluated, for each output, verify that the amount of bitcoin claimed to have been contributed to that output in all OP_CD calls (from all input) sums to an amount smaller than the that output's value.
+5. Once all input scripts have been evaluated, for each output, verify that the amount of bitcoin claimed to have been contributed to that output in all OP_CD calls (from all input) sums to an amount smaller than the that output's value minus any fee constraint on the UTXO (eg via [OP_LFC](../lfc/bip-limit-fee-contribution.md)).

 Reversion modes.
 For all the following situations, the opcode reverts to its OP_SUCCESS semantics:

 1. `numberOfOutputs` is less than 0.
 2. `numberOfAddresses` is less than 0.
-3. `sampleWindowFactor` is anything but a number 0 through 3.
-4. `feeFactor` is less than -1 or more than 16.

 Failure modes.
 For all the following additional situations, the transaction is marked invalid:
 1. If the number of values on the stack after `numberOfAddresses` is popped is less than `numberOfAddresses`.